ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 Again, you should know what your software should not accept, and use some of those examples as automated test cases to ensure that your software will correctly reject them.
 This is especially important with regexes, because it is easy to write a regex that looks fine but allows inputs it wasn’t intended to.
 This can help you catch, for example, missing anchors or failures to surround branches with parentheses.

- 🧪 LAB: Please try lab [regex1](https://best.openssf.org/labs/regex1.html), which lets you experiment using regex notation to validate strings.

- 🧪 LAB: Please try lab [input2](https://best.openssf.org/labs/input2.html), which lets you experiment in how to use a regex in a real program.

 #### Quiz 1.4: Using Regular Expressions for Text Input Validation

 \>\>Which of the following matches only “1 or more lowercase Latin letters” using an extended regular expression (given the POSIX locale)?<<